- ORDER: Passeriformes

 - The nest of the Chipping Sparrow is of such flimsy construction that light can be seen through it.
 It probably provides little insulation for the eggs and young.

 - The oldest recorded Chipping Sparrow was at least 10 years, 11 months old when it was recaptured and rereleased during banding operations in Ontario in 1998.
-It had been banded in the same province in 1987.
+It was banded in the same province in 1987.